 News 12 Connecticut, citing court documents, reports that the relationship “started with flirting and progressed into sexual intercourse.”
-That report also says that Ramos had her alleged victim listed as “Bro” on her cellphone.
+That report also says that Ramos had her alleged victim listed as “Bro” on her cell phone.

 3. Ramos Is a Zumba Dance Instructor

 Until news of her arrest was made public, Ramos had a profile at the website for the Lorraine Judd Dance Center in Seymour, Connecticut.
 That bio said that Ramos studied dance at Manhattanville College in Purchase, New York and had a Level 1 certificate from the Dance Teacher’s Club in Boston.
-Ramos is a Zumba instrucutor and a cheerleading coach.
+Ramos is a Zumba instructor and a cheerleading coach.

 Ramos got her teaching qualifications from Southern Connecticut State University with a Master’s in special education.
 Ramos is certified to teach children with autism.